bwosh/CarND-Advanced-Lane-Lines/README.md

 ![Raw image](examples/test1_hist.jpg "Raw image")

 8. Basing on centers of lanes inside areas find quadratic function that matches the points and plot the lanes

+*For video processing: The quadratic function parameters are first averaged on 3 recent frames to get more stable result and overcome minor artefacts on binary image that may appear*

 ![Raw image](examples/straight_lines1_05a_lanes_still_undistorted.jpg "Raw image")![Raw image](examples/test1_05a_lanes_still_undistorted.jpg "Raw image")

 9. Perform lane drawing on bird-eye view of the original image